dmcnulty27/PHI-696/Project 4/README.md

 LIMIT 10

 Level 5? -- 21 points
-Return a sparql query using dbpedia that constructs a graph for Stephen King book sales that are the horror genre since 1984 PREFIX dbo: <http://dbpedia.org/ontology/>
+This is a sparql query using dbpedia that constructs a graph for Stephen King book sales that are the horror genre since 1984 PREFIX dbo: <http://dbpedia.org/ontology/>
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>
 PREFIX dc: <http://purl.org/dc/elements/1.1/>